benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/7-testing-both-workflows/_index.en.md

 ### Next steps

 You have completed the end-to-end backend test for the workflows.
-In the next module, you will configure a new rule to route event back to the frontend applications.
+In the next module, you will configure a new rule to route events back to the frontend applications.
 You will be able to run a complete test from the frontend applications.